- Certification in Infection Control and Prevention

 - SHEA Patient Education Guide – CLABSI

-- SHEA Strategies to Prevent CLABSI in Acute Care Settings
+- Infection Control and Hospital Epidemiology Strategies to Prevent CLABSI in Acute Care Settings

 - Needleless Connector Drying Time – How long does it take?
 American Journal of Infection Control, (American Journal of Infection Control, 2018).